Nov 20 2024 /

 3. Financial reporting

-With modern accounting software, financial reports can all be prepared automatically in a matter of seconds, using financial data consolidated from various sources.
+With an automated accounting system, financial reports can be prepared automatically in a matter of seconds, using financial data consolidated from various sources.
 These can include:

 • Financial statements (balance sheet, income statement, cash flow statement)